Deepak-Venkateshvaran/portfolio/_pages/research.md

 While it has become customary for research group leaders to document a list of members of their team on their websites, I harbour a slightly different philosophy on this issue, and it is one I've adopted from my late mentor [Prof B. S. Chandrashekar](https://artsci.case.edu/artsci-update-archive/b-s-chandrasekhar-former-dean-of-the-college-passes-away-at-93/).

-To paraphrase Prof B. S. Chandra's words, "As in life, so in career... people will come and go.
-Irrespective of their age, or their education, they will leave an imprint on us, intellectual and behavioural.
+To paraphrase Prof B. S. Chandra's words, "As in life, so in academic career... people will come and go.
+Irrespective of their age, or their education, they will all leave an imprint on us, intellectual and behavioural.
 Be a friend of the world, stay curious, and walk through life believing you have something to learn from everyone that crosses your road.
-Strict adherance to hierarchy can impose a limit on your learning."
+Strict adherance to hierarchy can impose a limit on your overall learning and your personal growth."